javibravo/simpleue/README.md

 ----

 The task interface is used to manage the task received in the queue.
-It must manage the domain business logic and define the stop task.
+It must manage the domain business logic and define the STOP task.

 The task is abstracted form the queue system, so the same task definition is able to work with different queues interfaces.
-The task always receive the message body in the queue.
+The task always receive the message body from the queue,

 Install
 -------